FLOGRE-Studio/rblx-ecs/README.md

 1. Copy or install this module into your Roblox-TS project.
 2. Import the public namespace and create entities/components:

+# Components
+Components are typed data containers that attach to entities.
+Each component holds a specific piece of information (position, health, velocity, etc.) and is associated with a type identifier created via `RblxECS.Component.createStrictComponent<T>()`.
+The system stores all component instances in dense arrays for efficient iteration, while sparse maps allow fast O(1) lookups by entity.
+A single entity can have at most one component of each type attached to it.

 ```ts
 import { RblxECS } from "rblx-ecs";